Solid Waste Local Enforcement Agency (LEA)

 Before 1997, the City contracted with the County Department of Environmental Health to provide LEA services.
 On July 29, 1997, the City Council passed a resolution withdrawing designation of the County and authorized the City Manager to seek State certification as the LEA for the City.
 Consequently, on November 19, 1997, the City of San Diego, Development Services Department was issued temporary certification by CalRecycle.
 Upon completion of specific requirements CalRecycle granted full certification status to the LEA on August 26, 1999.

 The City of San Diego disposes of more than 1.9 million tons of solid waste (trash) annually.
 To ensure regulatory compliance, the LEA administers a permitting and inspection program that oversees more than 60 solid waste sites and operations within the City.
 These include two active landfills (Sycamore and West Miramar), nine waste transfer facilities, five composting facilities, two permitted waste tire facilities, twenty-one permitted refuse haulers with 520 refuse collection trucks and eleven locations within the City, and over 29 closed, inactive, or abandoned disposal sites.

 The LEA also investigates complaints of illegal disposal of solid waste and evaluates historic waste disposal sites (including old trash burn dumps) to address potential public health, safety, and environmental concerns.

-Staff of the LEA currently consists of a Program Manager, one Solid Waste Inspector III (Environmental Health Specialist), one Solid Waste Inspector II (Environmental Health Specialist Trainee), one Assistant Management Analyst (part-time), and one Clerical Support position.
+Staff of the LEA currently consists of a Program Manager, two Solid Waste Inspector III, one Solid Waste Inspector Trainee, one Clerical Assistant II, one Associate Management Analyst (part-time), and one Management Intern (part-time).